 - LRE Telephone Hot Line Suspected compliance violations or questions can be made to a toll-free hot line.
-The number is (800) 420-3592 and includes confidential voice mail. - LRE Electronic Mail (E-Mail) Suspected compliance violations or questions can be sent electronically via e-mail to the Compliance Officer. - Mail Delivery Suspected compliance violations or questions can be mailed to:
+The number is 1-800-420-3592 and includes confidential voice mail. - LRE Electronic Mail (E-Mail) Suspected compliance violations or questions can be sent electronically via e-mail to the Chief Compliance Officer at compliance@lsre.org. - Mail Delivery Suspected compliance violations or questions can be mailed to:

-Lakeshore Regional Entity Attn: Compliance Officer 5000 Hakes Dr. STE.
-250 Norton Shores, MI 49441
+Attn: George Motakis Chief Compliance Officer Lakeshore Regional Entity 5000 Hakes Drive Suite 250 Norton Shores, Michigan 49441

-• In Person - Suspected compliance violations or questions can be made in person to LRE's CO at the above address.
+• In Person - Suspected compliance violations or questions can be made in person to LRE's CCO at the above address.